rust-lang/api-guidelines/src/future-proofing.md

 constructed or represented, which means the representation can change in the future without breaking client code.

-Rust 1.26 also introduces the [`impl Trait`][] feature, which is more consise than the newtype pattern but with some additional has trade offs, namely with `impl Trait` you are limited in what you can express.
+Rust 1.26 also introduces the [`impl Trait`][] feature, which is more concise than the newtype pattern but with some additional trade offs, namely with `impl Trait` you are limited in what you can express.
 For example, returning an iterator that impls `Debug` or `Clone` or some combination of the other iterator extension traits can be problematic.
 In summary `impl Trait` as a return type is probably great for internal APIs and may even be appropriate for public APIs, but probably not in all cases.
 See the ["`impl Trait` for returning complex types with ease"][impl-trait-2] section of the Edition Guide for more details.

 [`impl Trait`]: https://github.com/rust-lang/rfcs/blob/master/text/1522-conservative-impl-trait.md
 [impl-trait-2]: https://rust-lang-nursery.github.io/edition-guide/rust-2018/trait-system/impl-trait-for-returning-complex-types-with-ease.html